mykola-zalizniak/BotBrowser/profiles/PROFILE_CONFIGS.md

 > **Smart Auto‑Configuration:** BotBrowser automatically configures timezone, locale, and languages based on proxy IP.
 Override only when your scenario requires it.

-> **Data Privacy:** Profiles use synthetic/aggregated configurations for academic compliance.
-BotBrowser does not collect or distribute personal or user‑identifying data.
+> **Data Privacy:** Profiles use synthetic/aggregated configurations to prevent tracking.
+BotBrowser does not enable fingerprint collection or tracking system data linkage.
 Use CLI overrides to keep profiles intact while customizing behavior.

 ## Table of Contents